agrski/agrski.github.io/docs/_drafts/principles-of-stream-processing.md

   * Conscious decision to hold onto state -- not accidental like in batch
   * Events are handled independently -- we simply cannot know if another event will ever arrive
     * May need to defer processing until some later event has happened, e.g. in approximating transactions

   * Systems for streaming -- obviously Kafka is a popular one, but it's not the only one
-  * Streams can be homogeneous or heterogeneous
-  * Streams can split, join, or potentially even be reordered

   * Ultimately, we don't want to hold onto things forever BUT we may need to, which blocks processing

-  * State & stream-table duality (link to Confluence docs here)
-    * Encountered idea in Kafka Summit 2022
-  * Persistence of state
-  * Recovery of state

   * Handling error scenarios (reordering, delays, repetitions)
     * Key question: accept imprecision vs. require it?